telenordigital/connect-android-sdk/README.md

 ## Selecting an environment

 Telenor Connect has 2 [environments](http://docs.telenordigital.com/connect/environments.html)
 which can be used, staging and production.
-The environment can easily be selected using the `com.telenor.connect.USE_STAGING` meta-data property in your AndroidManifest.xml
+The environment can be selected using the `com.telenor.connect.USE_STAGING` meta-data property in your AndroidManifest.xml

     <meta-data